maydonat/webmethods-api-control-plane/articles/api_control_plane_lifecycle/cloud_lifecycle/README.md

 |**Cold Tier (20-30 Days)**|This tier includes data that is rarely accessed but is retained for compliance, backup, or archival purposes. <br> Data at this tier is intended for read-only purposes.|
 |**Delete Phase (>30 Days)**| This phase refers to data that has exceeded a predefined retention period and is scheduled for deletion. <br> Data longer than 30 days get deleted automatically.|

-For the ILM policy to work as defined in a cluster set up, the cluster health status must be **green
+For the ILM policy to work as defined in a cluster set up, the cluster health status must be **green**.

 ## API Control Plane Autoscaling